Raswanth8/Metaverse.eth/README.md

 # Metaverse.eth

-Metaverse is tool use to reduce criminal recidivism by using machine learning classifiers and blockchain based evidence management system.
+Metaverse is tool use to reduce **criminal recidivism** by using machine learning classifiers and blockchain based evidence management system.

-BUIDL with ❤️
+BUIDL with ❤️ for ***Hack Harvard 2021***